dirtsimple/postmark/README.md

 #### postmark_before_sync

 `do_action('postmark_before_sync', Document $doc)` allows modification of the document or other actions before it gets synced.
-This action can set Wordpress post fields (e.g. `post_author `, `post_type`) in the `$doc->postinfo` array, to prevent Postmark from doing its default translations of those fields.
-(The array is mostly empty at this point, however, so reading from it is not very useful.)
-Setting `$doc->postinfo['wp_error']` to a WP_Error instance will force the sync to terminate with the given error.
+This action can set Wordpress post fields (e.g. `post_author `, `post_type`) in the `$doc->postinfo` object, to prevent Postmark from doing its default translations of those fields.
+(The object is mostly empty at this point, however, so reading from it is not very useful.)
+Setting `$doc->postinfo->wp_error` to a WP_Error instance will force the sync to terminate with the given error.

 #### postmark_metadata